UFOs Debunked: Why Aliens Are Not Visiting Earth

 That’s the story, and thirty years ago it was pretty intriguing.
 There were even some alleged eyewitnesses who came forward to attest to what they saw and the subsequent government threats.
 But in 1994 the Project Mogul files were declassified, and the truth of what really went down at Roswell was finally revealed.

-This seems to wrap thing up nice and tidy, but of course if you are a UFO believer it doesn’t work for you.
+This seems to wrap things up nice and tidy, but of course if you are a UFO believer it doesn’t work for you.
 In fact, it may just be an indication that what the government is really trying to cover up is the UFO crash at Roswell!

 Groom Lake (Area 51)

-The Groom Lake base, aka Area 51, may be the single most overblown piece of UFO lore.
+The Groom Lake base, aka Area 51, might be the single most overblown piece of UFO lore.
 The facility at Groom Lake, Nevada, is a government-controlled location where top-secret testing and development occurs.
 To me, that immediately takes it off the list as possible evidence of any alien activity.

 Area 51 is highly secured, and surrounded by restricted airspace.
 With top-secret aircraft flying around, and who knows what else, there is no way to definitively say anything sighted near this facility is of alien origin.
 There are simply too many possible explanations, including experimental, top-secret technology developed by ordinary humans.

 While some of the top-secret aircraft tested at Groom Lake have since been declassified and are known to the public, we have no way of discovering what is happening there now and the government isn’t talking.
-Certainly we can assume there are some amazing projects and probably a few things we don’t want to know about, but that doesn’t mean it is of alien origin.
+Certainly, we can assume there are some amazing projects and probably a few things we don’t want to know about, but that doesn’t mean it is of alien origin.

-Of course there are stories of alien aircraft stationed at the base, and human-made aircraft reverse-engineered from alien technology.
+Of course, there are stories of alien aircraft stationed at the base, and human-made aircraft reverse-engineered from alien technology.
 One of the most famous comes from a man named Bob Lazar, who claimed to have worked at the facility and witnessed many strange things.

 Crop circles are a phenomenon where geometric patterns mysteriously appear in fields, often overnight.
-Of course with no immediate explanation we turn to the usual suspects: Aliens!
+Of course, with no immediate explanation we turn to the usual suspects: Aliens!

 Starting in the 1970s these weird circles, sometimes featuring elaborate designs, started to show up in fields in the English countryside.
 Once the media began reporting on them they appeared in fields around the world.
 If aliens weren’t responsible, who could possibly be doing this?

 Turns out it was a couple of English blokes called Doug Bower and Dave Chorley who were both, by all accounts, perfectly human.
-In 1991 they revealed how they created hundreds of crop formations using some rope, planks, a doctored ball cap and a little geometry.
+In 1991 they revealed how they created hundreds of crop formations using some rope, planks, a doctored ball cap, and a little geometry.

-Of course two guys couldn’t have created all of the thousands of crop circles reported around the world, but their revelation did demonstrate that it really isn’t all that hard to make a crop formation.
+Of course, two guys couldn’t have created all of the thousands of crop circles reported around the world, but their revelation did demonstrate that it really isn’t all that hard to make a crop formation.
 If they could do it almost anyone with the proper motivation can too, no alien technology required.

 Ancient Astronaut Theory

 According to proponents of Ancient Astronaut Theory, alien visitation has been occurring for a very long time.
-For evidence of this, one only needs to look at the art, literature and architecture left behind by our ancestors.
+For evidence of this, one only needs to look at the art, literature, and architecture left behind by our ancestors.
 For example, in some cases, such as the Great Pyramid of Giza, it appears humans were constructing objects far beyond what their technology would allow.
 What else explains the creation of such an amazing structure in ancient times?